Fizzychaldy24/General-IT-Documentation/README.md

 ### Virtualization Platforms Supported:
 - **VMware vSphere/ESXi**: Documentation on installation, setup, and management.
 - **Microsoft Hyper-V**: Guides for installation, configuration, and troubleshooting virtual machines.
-- **Proxmox**: Best practices and configuration examples for deploying and managing virtual environments.
-- **VirtualBox**: Guide for installing and configuring VirtualBox for virtualization.

 #### Resources:
 - [Hyper-V Setup Guide](hypervisors/hyperv-setup.md) - Steps for installing and configuring Hyper-V on Windows Server.
 - [VMware vSphere Best Practices](hypervisors/vmware-best-practices.md) - Recommended configurations for optimal performance.
-- [Proxmox Configuration](hypervisors/proxmox-configuration.md) - How to set up and manage virtual machines on Proxmox.
-- [VirtualBox Setup Guide](hypervisors/virtualbox-setup.md) - Guide for installing and configuring VirtualBox for virtualization.

 ## Ticketing Systems